ewpratten/ewpratten.com/content/blog/2021-04-20-Direwolf-APRS.md

 date:   2021-04-20
 written: 2021-04-20
 tags: project raspberrypi hamradio aprs
+extra:
     excerpt: >-
         Using an extra radio and some spare parts, I set up an APRS/APRS-IS/APRStt digipeater.
 This post covers some of the details.
 redirect_from:
  - /post/eb0klDd9/
  - /eb0klDd9/